 What are your qualifications to provide fertility and women's health nutrition counseling?

 I live for this stuff!
-Sure, I have training, experience, and credentials in nutrition, aromatherapy, and women's health but beyond all that, I really love helping women get healthy and improve their fertility, simply and naturally.
+Sure, I have training, experience, and credentials in nutrition, aromatherapy, and women's health but beyond all that, I really love helping women feel better in their bodies and improve their fertility, simply and naturally.

-I've worked as a WIC (Women, Infants, and Children) dietitian, a community nutritionist working with weight loss, PCOS, diabetes, preconception, and prenatal patients, and an oncology dietitian.
+I've worked as a WIC (Women, Infants, and Children) dietitian, a community nutritionist working with PCOS, diabetes, preconception, and prenatal patients, and an oncology dietitian.

 - Teachers College, Columbia University, New York, NY - Master of Science in Nutrition and Public Health

 - Howard University, Washington, DC - Bachelor of Science Nutritional Science with a Double Minor in Chemistry/Biology

 - Commission on Dietetic Registration - Registered Dietitian-Nutritionist

 - 2017 Women's Health DPG Emerging Professional Award Recipient

 - Certificates of Training in Weight Management and Integrative and Functional Nutrition

 - General Body Member, DPG memberships: